Best exercise bikes 2026: Boost your fitness with these home spin bikes

 ❌ You want to avoid Peloton's high recurring fee: Don't forget to budget in the monthly membership costs.

-❌ You want automatic resistance changes: Automatic resistance change is a feature reserved for the premium Peloton bike, instead you will need to manually control resistance using a knob adjuster.
+❌ You want automatic resistance changes: Automatic resistance change is a feature reserved for the premium Peloton Bike +; instead you will need to manually control resistance using a knob adjuster.

 Exercise bikes have been in gyms for as long as we can remember, but Peloton has changed the game and reinvigorated a segment of indoor training for the masses beyond the Zwifters.
 In terms of the Peloton Bike itself, it's really not all that revolutionary; a knob near the handlebars adjusts the resistance, a 17kg flywheel maintains inertia, the saddle and bar position are adjustable without tools and there is no freewheel so you can't coast.

-But it's not the bike itself that has created the phenomenon, it's the sweatproof 22-inch touch screen at the front.
+But it's not the bike itself that has created the phenomenon, it's the sweatproof 21.5-inch touch screen at the front.
 This enormous head unit is WiFi, ANT+ and Bluetooth enabled and runs the Peloton app which features thousands of pre-recorded classes as well as live classes run by professional instructors.

 One thing the app doesn’t do is adjust the resistance; you’ll have to do that manually to hit your targets.
 The higher-priced Bike Plus, seen below, can offer this functionality.

 As with any of the other training apps, the sessions range in difficulty from easy spins to disgustingly difficult; there are scenic rides too.
-Peloton has also added a community aspect to its ecosystem; you can follow and chat with other people who are doing the same class, and see live rankings on who is pushing the most watts.
+Peloton has also added a community aspect to its ecosystem; you can follow and chat with other people who are doing the same class and see live rankings on who is pushing the most watts.

 Best premium Peloton alternative